pymupdf/PyMuPDF-Utilities/README.md

 Text extraction scripts have been moved into [this](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/text-extraction) separate folder.
 They demonstrate alternate ways extracting text from general documents (not only PDF), bargaining simplicity versus layout-faithful text output.

 The most advanced script, [fitzcli.py](https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/text-extraction/fitzcli.py) produces text which closeley resembles the original layout of the document, including multi-column text, text thats surrounds images, etc.

+## Jupyter Notebooks

+A new folder with notebooks explaining basic concepts in an interactive way.
+Will be extended over time.

 ## Examples
 From the [examples](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples) folder, here is a synopsis of some scripts that you may find interesting.